Denchan-san/Denchan-san/README.md

 ## 🚀 Let's Connect

 Feel free to connect with me on [LinkedIn](https://www.linkedin.com/in/heorgii-holovanev-3bb826264/) to discuss exciting opportunities, collaborate on projects, or simply share memes!

-## 💬 Fun Fact

-Did you know?
-C# was originally named "Cool" when it was being developed in the late 1990s by Microsoft.
-But later it was renamed to C# due to trademark issues.